Mattilsynet/map-tf-wasmcloud-cr/README.md

 - secrets-nats-kv server deployment and client usage.
 - improve otel configuration
 - better way to health check a deployment of this module than to rely on otel endpoints :D
+- decide on a meaningful labling of hosts
 - lots more :)

 ## Prerequisites